SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 4. Thus there is a lot of voting pressure that would move in favor of younger candidates if any could get through the systemic age blocks in our politics.

-Thus Harris is interesting, as a "younger" candidate who became the nominee by default in a way that got around all the age blocks.
+Thus Harris is interesting, as a "younger" candidate (at age 60!) who became the nominee by default, in a way that got around all the age blocks.

 I'm sympathetic (even as an aging Boomer), but what's the evidence?